libts/tslib/README.md

 ![ts_test_mt](doc/screenshots/ts_test_mt.png?raw=true)

-On the bottom left of the screen, you see the available concurrent touch contacts supported, and whether it's because the driver says so, or ts_test_mt was started with the `-j` commandline option to overwrite it.
+On the bottom left of the screen, you will see the available concurrent touch contacts supported, and whether it's because the driver says so, or `ts_test_mt` was started with the `-j` commandline option to overwrite it.

 ### environment variables (optional)
-You may override defaults.
-In most cases you won't need to do so though:
+You may override the defaults.
+In most cases, though, you won't need to do so:

     TSLIB_TSDEVICE          Touchscreen device file name.
                             Default:                automatic detection (on Linux)